CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 Testbenches are also included to verify that the codes are working properly.

 #### 2.a) I2C master driver

+The I2C master state machine is illustrated below.
+The code that has been implemented follows the operation of the state machine.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/79786800/121052583-cd787480-c7ba-11eb-9b0d-97f72eed8fcb.png" />